RachelHanspal/serverless-patterns/lambda-cw-dashboard-python/README.md

 This pattern helps build CloudWatch Dashboard with AWS Lambda Metrics.
 The Dashboard built with 4 widgets,
 1. Invocations - from AWS/Lambda Namespace
 2. memory_utilization - from LambdaInsights Namespace
-3. cpu_total_time - from LambdaInsights Namespace
-4. Custom Metrics (Proxy-Request & Proxy-Successful) - from Custom Namespace
+3. Custom Metrics (Count of successful greetings) - from Custom Namespace

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/